| Unheard Melody Bridge is full of might have been’s. This classic example comes

 preponderance of trumps in the West hand all three trumps in

+hand.
 The importance of ruffing with the jack of hearts is that if West

 subsequently wins an early spade trick then a trump exit will run to